codelearncreate/toolkit/src/collections/guides/fostering-a-comfortable-environment.md

 date: 2024-02-28T16:09:09.807Z
 order: 1
 category: planning
-description: Creating a comfortable environment is crucial for fostering active participation from children with disabilities.
+description: Creating a comfortable environment is crucial to encourage active participation from children with disabilities.
 examplesSection: TBD
 supportiveMaterials: